-- The Department of Defense: Joint Personal Property Shipping Office.
+- The Defense Department: Joint Personal Property Shipping Office

 Make sure you make an appointment with your office as early as possible.
-At your meeting, make sure you find out about all the moving options available to you, including a DITY move, and start making preliminary arrangements for your move.
+At your meeting, make sure you find out about the moving options available to you, including a Personally Procured Move (PPM), formerly known as a do-it-yourself or DITY move, and start making preliminary arrangements for your move.

-5. Use the Basics of Military.com's PCS Guide and Moving Checklist to help plan your move.
 In making preparations for a move, it's easy to be bogged down with all the details and things to do.
-Military.com can help you stay on top of it all with this handy checklist, which covers everything from packing to setting up in your new location.
+Stay on top of it all with this handy checklist, which covers everything from packing to setting up in your new location.
 These ready-to-print lists will remind you what you need to do.